If you’re new to real estate and preparing to make an offer on a property, you might be wondering what mortgage is best for a first-time home buyer.

 In other words, it operates exactly like a 30-year fixed-rate mortgage up until its first adjustment – by then you could have already sold and moved on to a new property.

-There’s no point (no pun intended) in paying points at closing on a mortgage you’ll only keep for a few years.
+However, there’s no point (no pun intended) in paying points on a mortgage you’ll only keep for a few years.
 Often it takes many years to break-even on discount points paid.

 Even if you stay in the home, you may refinance your mortgage sooner rather than later, making points a losing proposition.